Try These Methods to Live a More Fulfilling Life.

-By clutter, I don’t just mean a messy garage (although, that is clutter).
-“Clutter” means the noise, distractions, and chaos of modern life.
+By clutter, I don’t just mean a messy garage (although that is clutter).
+“Clutter” means modern life’s noise, distractions, and chaos.

 There can be so much reactivity in modern life.
 We spend our days reacting to distractions without even realizing it.
-But you can declutter your daily lifestyle and experience more joy and serenity than every before.
+But you can declutter your daily lifestyle and experience more joy and serenity than ever.

-The reason that smart and healthy people often seem to be working toward some self-care goal is because they understand that some of their lifestyle habits could always be fine-tuned.
+The reason that smart and healthy people often seem to be working toward some self-care goal is that they understand that some of their lifestyle habits could always be fine-tuned.

-Living smarter means to organize your life is such a way that you are filled with joy, energy, and excellent health.
+Living smarter means organizing your life so that you are filled with joy, energy, and excellent health.
 One essential aspect of this is to optimize your time for maximum efficiency.

-Finding the right productivity system can help you to live smarter so that you can direct more time and energy to what-matters-most in your life.
+Finding the right productivity system can help you live smarter so you can direct more time and energy to what matters most in your life.